From the founding team to our Board of Experts : the same educational ideal

 His commitment to school, especially the pupils, is paramount to him.
 He has a reputation for working hard to achieve the best for everyone.
 He enjoys music; playing violin, guitar and saxophone.
 Other interests include chess, cooking and skiing.
 He is an approachable, adaptable and effective leader.
 Today, Ian works closely with the Founding team of Union School sharing his vast experience.

-At Union School, we are very happy and proud to welcome him as Head Teacher.
+At Union School, we are very happy and proud to welcome him as Executive Head.

 The LaPsyDÉ and our Board of Experts - A partnership of ideas

 To keep up with the world, to miss nothing of the scientific and pedagogical advances, to make sure that everyone overcomes all obstacles with joy : we are not alone.
 Our Board of Experts – made up of practitioners and emeritus researchers – accompanies us on a daily basis.
 We work hand in hand with the LaPsyDÉ, a number of specialists in bilingualism, as well as many other specialists in education and early childhood.